-Alethia and her family can’t help but regularly drive by the site of their future home in Orlando’s Holden Heights neighborhood.
+Alethia and her family can’t help but regularly drive by the site of their future affordable family home in Orlando’s Holden Heights neighborhood.
 The family, made up of Alethia’s five children and one granddaughter, talks every day about the house that Habitat for Humanity Greater Orlando & Osceola County is working with them to build.

 The house has become a focal point for them.
 Their acceptance into Habitat Orlando & Osceola’s program couldn’t have come at a better time.